Open-source agent firewall

 Signed Assessments

 pipelock assess orchestrates simulate, audit score, verify-install, and discover into a reproducible, signed evidence bundle.
 HTML and JSON reports with Ed25519 signatures.
-Enterprise-grade: risk rating, exposure analysis, remediation guidance.
+Includes risk rating, exposure analysis, and remediation guidance.
+The signed bundle is the evidence half of verifiable egress control.

 Compliance Evidence

-Built-in mappings to OWASP MCP Top 10, Agentic AI Top 10, MITRE ATLAS technique IDs, EU AI Act runtime controls, SOC 2 control families, and NIST 800-53 across 7 control families.
+Built-in mappings to OWASP MCP Top 10, Agentic AI Top 10, MITRE ATLAS, MITRE ATT&CK technique IDs in audit events, EU AI Act runtime controls, SOC 2 control families, and NIST 800-53 across 7 control families.
 SARIF v2.1.0 output for GitHub Code Scanning.

 Trust Attestation

-pipelock verify-install runs 10 deterministic checks verifying the scanning pipeline and network containment. pipelock posture verify evaluates signed posture capsules as a CI gate. pipelock assess verify validates assessment bundles, and optional RFC 9421-signed mediation envelopes let downstream systems verify what policy mediated a request.
+pipelock verify-install runs 10 deterministic checks verifying the scanning pipeline and network containment. pipelock posture verify evaluates signed posture capsules as a CI gate. pipelock assess verify validates assessment bundles, and RFC 9421-signed mediation envelopes can now verify inbound peer requests with replay protection.
+AARP v0.1 appraises signed receipts into verified-versus-claimed assurance axes.

 Session Manifests